 Today, those aspects are fading away.
 Managers must still have authority, but the focus has moved from checking the details to providing robust coaching whenever and wherever necessary.
 Coaching is not just another word for punitive or corrective action, though.

 At its heart, coaching is about collaboration.
 The coach must work together (collaboratively) with the employee at each stage.
 Without collaboration, it is simply a one-way flow of information, which rarely achieves lasting change and improvement.
+Hopefully the right performance management tool helps streamline this process.

 Collaboration Creates Real Change